etn-ccis/blui-react-workflows/login-workflow/README.md

 ## Browser Support

-PX Blue Login Workflow will work with any modern browser.
-For details refer to our [Browser Support](https://pxblue.github.io/development/frameworks-web/react#browser-support) documentation.
+Brightlayer UI Login Workflow will work with any modern browser.
+For details refer to our [Browser Support](https://brightlayer-ui.github.io/development/frameworks-web/react#browser-support) documentation.